BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 <img src="https://raw.githubusercontent.com/BlockchainCommons/SmartCustody/master/Images/casestudy/cs-passport-1.jpg" width=350 align="right">

 The Passport holds seeds, whose xpubs it shares with a choosen Software Wallet, which will act as a watch-only wallet.
-Transactions are then prepared by the Software Wallet and sent to the Passport via airgap for signing.
+Transactions are then prepared by the Software Wallet and sent to the Passport via airgap (or MicroSD) for signing.

 The normal process for using a Passport is: